khughitt/lit-walk/README.md

 To get started, use your reference manager software, or other means, to generate a [BibTeX](http://www.bibtex.org/) dump of your library, including all articles that you want `lit-walk` to draw from.

+Most reference managers should provide a means to export you article collection as BibTeX.

 Next, call `lit-walk add`, and point it to the location where you saved your `.bib`
 file: